 Option #5: Income-Contingent Repayment Plan

 If you have consolidated your Parent PLUS loans under the Direct Consolidation Loan Program, then you may be eligible to enroll in an Income-Contingent Repayment (ICR) Plan.
 Under ICR Plans, your monthly loan payment is based on your annual income and family size.
 Monthly payments are limited to not more than 20 percent of your discretionary income, or the amount that you would be required pay on a fixed 12-year repayment schedule, whichever is less.
-Increases in your annual income can potentially result in higher monthly payments than would be required under a Standard Repayment Plan (although, in such a scenario, your net interest expense would be reduced).
+Increases in your annual income can potentially result in higher monthly payments than would be required under a Standard Repayment Plan (though, in such a scenario, your net interest expense would be reduced).
 In addition, you are obligated to certify your income and family size on an annual basis, otherwise your required monthly loan payment will automatically revert to the amount due under the Standard Repayment Plan.
 ICR Plans offer loan forgiveness for any loan balance remaining after 25 years; however, you will be required to pay income tax on the forgiven amount in the year that the balance is forgiven.

 Option #6: Refinancing with a Private Lender